4. Extended Example: Common Provisioning Use Cases (and How They Handle Files)

 - Deploying a web application to an application server

 This is the core use for the provisioning system, deploying an entire application server.
 This bundle contains the complete configuration stack for a server like JBoss EAP (or Tomcat or Apache).
 The bundle contains all of the files used by the application — the JAR and configuration files and scripts for the EAP server, and all EAR or WAR web applications that are to be deployed on that EPA instance.
 All of the application server and web app files and directories are zipped into an archive, with the

 Because this is a complete application server, it will be deployed into its own, new (or empty) directory, such as

 /opt/my-application.
 That directory will be dedicated to the application server, so it will be entirely managed by the bundle.

-complianceis set to full.
+manageRootDiris set to true.
 This means:

 - Only files and subdirectories in the bundle distribution file will be in the root directory.

 - Any existing files or subdirectories will be deleted.

 - If files or subdirectories are added to the root directory, then they will be deleted when the bundle is updated or redeployed, unless those files are explicitly ignored (a setting in the recipe).